 Patients who receive items on a repeat prescription MUST order them directly from us and not from their chemist, except in exceptional circumstance.

-You can order repeat prescriptions 24 hours a day, 7 days a week, 52 weeks a year on the Repeat Prescribing Line 028 9260 4341.
-If possible, please use this service rather than ringing the main Reception.
-Repeat medication can also be ordered by following the link on this page to the secure online form.
+Repeat prescriptions can be ordered 24 hours a day, 7 days a week, 52 weeks a year on the Repeat Prescribing Line 028 9260 4341.
+You can also order your repeat medication using the the link on this page to the secure online form.

 Online Repeat Prescription Ordering System

 For security reasons, every patient ordering repeat prescriptions online are asked to sign for and collect their login and password details from the Practice.
 This is a one-off arrangement and once signed up to the new system, it should be straightforward for you to order your repeat prescriptions online.